By Amy Gorin, MS, RDN

 Love almond butter and avocados?
 I have good news for you: Eating fat may help your weight.
 People following a low-carb diet, versus a low-fat one, lost about 12 pounds in the course of a year, per research in Annals of Internal Medicine.

 People not restricting fat also lost more body fat and gained more muscle.
 Plus, when you eat foods that keep you fuller for longer, such as healthy fats, this helps keep your blood sugar levels stable.

 I don’t often drink with my meals—but when I do, my drink of choice is usually a glass of red wine, or perhaps rose on a summery day like this one.
 Now new research shows that toasting before you take a bite could have a big impact on how much you eat.

 If you notice that you tend to eat more after drinking, think about ending your meal with a drink rather than starting it with one.
 Although I’m usually a red-wine drinker, I often choose a glass of a sweeter wine, like Riesling, with dessert.

 6. Eat the Rainbow

 Munching on fruits and veggies in all the colors of the rainbow—red/purple, yellow, green, orange and white—may help you control your weight and gain less belly fat, found a study by Iranian scientists.

-7. Go for Umami
+8. Go for Umami